 - As the prospective buyer, Jim is very concerned about losing the insurance contracts under which Therapy to You does business.

-- This is because if Jim uses the regular asset purchase format, he will have to form his own corporate entity and will have a new tax identification number (and will have to re-apply with the insurance companies to get ‘under contract’ with the different providers).
+- This is because if Jim uses the typical asset purchase format, he will have to form his own corporate entity and will have a new tax identification number.

 - Thus Jim decides to take the risk of inheriting the seller’s liability and proposes a stock purchase deal.

-- He will thus simply become the new managing member of XYZ, LLC by purchasing all of its membership interests.
+- Under a stock purchase deal, Jim will be the new managing member of XYZ, LLC by purchasing all of its membership interests.

 - It is of paramount importance that the business broker involved in the deal proactively present both of these options along with the advantages and disadvantages to the buyer.

-- The value of a business broker in holding a deal together is demonstrated when helping the buyer find this most favorable structural format.
+- The value of a business broker in holding a deal together is demonstrated when helping the buyer find the most favorable structural format.

 The final type of structural formal for business sales are partnership agreements.
 Partnership agreements may be structured in any number of different ways.
-Typical partnership agreements are true partnership agreements whereby buyer and seller will each have half ownership interests and partnership agreements which leave with the seller with a minority ownership stake.
+Typical partnership agreements are true partnership agreements whereby buyer and seller will each have half-ownership interests.
+Other partnership agreements may leave the seller with a minority ownership stake.
 It is strongly advised that parties contemplating a partnership agreement seek legal counsel.

 Buyers and Sellers normally will not want each other as partners.
 If a buyer is buying a business, the buyer will normally want to retain sole authority over the operations of the business.
 Any sort of ‘power-sharing’ arrangement is very hard to implement in practice.
 Further, the high transaction costs of having lawyers draft partnership agreements often will dissuade either party from moving forward.

 Be sure to consult a legal and tax professional prior to structuring an asset purchase, stock purchase, or partnership deal format.